jmatth11/water-pen/README.md

-# AVR Setup
+# Water Pen

-This project is to have a base project that explains the setup process to develop for AVR chips.
+This is a simple program for the ATtiny85 microcontroller to monitor potted plants.
+The form factor is meant to be small, like a pen.

+## How it works

+The device is first calibrated by pressing the button for the device.
+Position the soil sensor in the dry air, the calibration LED (green LED) will display for 3 seconds, then it will take an average of the air samples.
+The calibration light will display again for 3 seconds, move the soil sensor to a cup of water.
+Once the calibration LED is off it will take the average of the water samples.
+The calibration LED will do a quick flash at the end to let you know it is done.

+After the device has been calibrated turn the potentiometer to the desired threshold percentage of when the Alert LED (red LED) should turn on to signify the plant needs to be watered.

+Place the device in the potted plant.
+From here, the device reads the soil moisture once every hour.

+The device puts itself into sleep mode during this hour to save on battery life.
+Need to figure out projected battery life, but shooting for at least 6 months.

+## Hardware

+This section is still in TODO.

+Plans so far:
+- ATtiny85
+- Capacitive Soil Moisture Sensor
+- Potentiometer
+- Button
+- RGB LED
+- Battery is CR2032
+- Step up voltage converter
+- Small PCB design
+- 3D printed case

 ## Project Structure

-- main.c The blink project
+- `src` The source code for the project.
-- install_deps.sh Run this to install all the tools needed to build and flash AVR projects.
+- `install_deps.sh` Run this to install all the tools needed to build and flash AVR projects.
-- Makefile Contains commands to build and burn the AVR project.
+- `Makefile` Contains commands to build and burn the AVR project.
-- compile_flags.txt Contains setup flags to work with the C LSP (clangd)
+- `compile_flags.txt` Contains setup flags to work with the C LSP (clangd)

 ## USBTiny